 Contact Phase of Customer Service

-The contact phase of customer service is one of, if not the most important aspects of customer service.
+The contact stage of a customer relationship is one of, if not the most important aspects of customer service.

 While preparing in the pre-contact phase will help set you up for success, it really comes down to the first moment of contact for you to set the tone with your customers.